pchoi-edr/TechEngr-C360-LOS-API-V1.1/authentication.md

   its associated client ID.

-During the API's initial closed testing phase, these access credentials will be provided by EDR's technology team on an _ad hoc_ basis.
-After this phase of the project is complete, EDR will publish updated instructions on how to request and receive access credentials.
+During the API's initial closed testing phase, these access credentials will be provided by LightBox's technology team on an _ad hoc_ basis.
+After this phase of the project is complete, LightBox will publish updated instructions on how to request and receive access credentials.

 ## Obtaining a Time-Limited Access Token

-Every API request sent to EDR's servers must contain an access token, which is used to prove that the sender has successfully authenticated itself as an application acting on behalf of a registered user of the system.
+Every API request sent to LightBox's servers must contain an access token, which is used to prove that the sender has successfully authenticated itself as an application acting on behalf of a registered user of the system.